Terms & Conditions

 - If the use of the goods delivered leads to an infringement of any industrial property rights or copyrights at home, the supplier shall, at the supplier’s own expense, provide the buyer with the basic right to continue to use the goods delivered or to modify the goods delivered in a way acceptable to the buyer, so that the property rights infringement no longer exists.
 If this is not possible at economically appropriate conditions or within an appropriate period of time, the buyer shall be entitled to withdraw from the contract.
 Under the said conditions, the supplier shall also have the right to withdraw from the contract.
 Furthermore, the supplier shall exempt the buyer from any undisputed or legally binding claims asserted by the owners of the property rights.
 The buyer must advise any defects immediately and in writing.
 Payments by the buyer may in the event of a notice of defect be withheld to an extent appropriate in relation to the defects occurred.
 The buyer may withhold payments only if a defect is claimed which is without any doubt justified.
 The buyer does not have a right to withhold payments if his claims for defects have become statute-barred.
 If the notice of defect was not justified, the supplier shall be entitled to demand compensation from the buyer for the expenses incurred by the supplier.

-- the buyer supports the supplier to an appropriate extent in the defence against such claims and/or enables the supplier to carry out modification steps as described under section VII.
+- the buyer supports the supplier to an appropriate extent in the defense against such claims and/or enables the supplier to carry out modification steps as described under section VII.
 7 herein;

 - the supplier may reserve all defensive measures, including extrajudicial regulations;